 It was Brady’s intent to take Arbuckle all the way to the gallows of public execution, regardless if his death was justifiable punishment….or not.
-When first meeting with Judge Sylvain Lazarus he asked that Arbuckle be put on trial for murder but because of his flimsy evidence and weak case overall was told by the judge the maximum penalty he could pursue was the charge of manslaughter.
+When the D.A. first met with Judge Sylvain Lazarus he asked that Arbuckle be put on trial for murder, but because of his flimsy evidence and weak case overall was told by the judge the maximum penalty he could pursue was the charge of manslaughter.

 It must be noted that like Roscoe Arbuckle, Matthew Brady was also born beneath the sign of Aries but on All Fool’s Day, April 1st.

-Needless to say, the April Fool never became President or even governor for that matter, but did manage to crookedly stay put as District Attorney for the nearly twenty or so years following Roscoe Arbuckle’s trial.
+Needless to say, the April Fool never became President or even governor for that matter but did manage to crookedly stay put as San Francisco’s District Attorney for nearly twenty years following Roscoe Arbuckle’s sham of a trial.

 Key Witness and Manager of the deceased, Virginia Rappe

-Al Semnacher is a key witness for the prosecution who had the least amount of influence or involvement regarding the death of Virginia Rappe.
-However, the actress’ manager made the most devastating damage that would forever be associated with the unjustly decimated reputation of Roscoe Arbuckle.
+Although considered a key witness for the prosecution Al Semnacher had the least amount of influence or involvement regarding the death of his client, Virginia Rappe.
+However, the actress’ manager did himself manage to make the most devastating damage of character that would forever be associated with the decimated reputation of Roscoe Arbuckle.
 And going by the trial’s testimonial documents the man seemed as dim witted as he was effective as a liar and a cheat.

 Semnacher drove to San Francisco from Los Angeles over the Labor Day weekend for the sole purpose of expediting his divorce proceedings by “being seen” in that city with another woman.
-Whether she was hired by Semnacher or simply doing him a favor the woman in question was none other than Bambina Maude Delmont.
+Whether she was hired by Semnacher, sleeping with the man, or simply doing him a favor the woman in question was none other than Bambina Maude Delmont.

-Following Rappe’s death on September 9th, Semnacher is called in by the Los Angeles police and questioned about his whereabouts at the Labor Day party at the St. Francis and what he had personally observed on that day.
+Following Rappe’s death on September 9th, Semnacher is called in by the Los Angeles police and questioned about his whereabouts during the Labor Day party at the St. Francis as well as what he had personally observed while attending the festivities.

 Two months after giving his initial testimony, Semnacher’s story drastically changes when he takes the witness stand at Arbuckle’s first trial.
 Not only does he retract some of the original information he had initially provided, Semnacher also stupefies everyone present when he tells the court what Arbuckle had “confided” to him the day after the party.

-But before relaying these lascivious lies, I would ask the reader to review what was relayed in Part I, in particular when Mr. Arbuckle went to fetch some ice…
+Before relaying these lascivious lies, I would ask the reader to review what was relayed in Chapter 1’s synopsis of events, in particular when Mr. Arbuckle went to fetch some ice…

-Semnacher says that not only did Arbuckle confide to him he had hurt Virginia, the man swears under oath that Arbuckle then informs him that because of his drunken state, he couldn’t physically rape her, so he did the next best thing by inserting a piece of ice inside the girl’s vagina.
+Semnacher says that not only did Arbuckle confide to him he had hurt Ms. Rappe, the man swears under oath that Arbuckle then tells him that because of his drunken state, he couldn’t physically rape her, so he did the next best thing by inserting a piece of ice inside the girl’s vagina.

 When asked by District Attorney Brady why he didn’t relay this latest version of his testimonial to the Los Angeles police when initially questioned, Semnacher casually replies, “I had forgotten all about it.”

-By the time this most lurid part of the trial reaches print, the supposed piece of ice used for sexual assault obscenely transforms into an empty Coca-cola bottle at first but then snowballs into the more shocking falsity of an empty champagne vessel.
+By the time this most lurid part of the trial reaches newspaper print, the supposed piece of ice used for sexual assault obscenely transforms into an empty Coca-Cola bottle at first but then snowballs into the more shocking falsity of an empty champagne vessel.

-Al Semnacher not only brought the Arbuckle trial to a whole new level of heightened sensationalism, the case had also been taken to a whole new low altogether, when his false testimony sent a court of law straight down to the lowest depths of the gutter.
+Al Semnacher’s lies not only brought the Arbuckle trial to a whole new level of heightened sensationalism, the case had also been taken to a whole new low altogether, when his false testimony sent a court of law straight down to the lowest depths of the gutter.